A subset of allowable symbols (which we'll call subsyms) may be assigned

 Subsym names must begin with a letter.

-Subsyms may be defined using the .asg
+Subsyms may be defined using the .asg and .eval directives

-(See .asg
+(See .asg,

-See .eval
+See .eval.

 Expansion is recursive until a previously encountered symbol is seen, at which point substitution stops.